 With some far-off and remote countries, we did notice severe drop-off, but the cases for using these places are slim.

-Overall, the performance was decent and better than other VPN’s who have larger networks.
+Overall, the performance was decent and better than other VPN’s who have more extensive networks.

 One thing they do stand out for is their customer service.
 Users have five options to contact the company.
 There is a 24/7 live chat.
 Email options, which you get a reply inside an hour.

-There is also an extensive FAQs page, a contact form and there are many of some in-depth manuals.
+There is also an extensive FAQ page, a contact form, and there are many in-depth manuals.